SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Introduction

 \subsubsection{Contributions}

 Our work distinguishes itself from these prior surveys not only through its focused scope but by providing several novel systematizations that structure this emerging field.
-While Javadpour et al. provide a definitive look at the classic era of deception technology, our work provides the first systematic treatment of the LLM-driven era by contributing the following: \begin{itemize} \item We provide a foundational framework for how honeypots are detected, which systematizes the core problems that LLM-based realism must solve, a perspective not offered in prior work. \item We synthesize the literature on LLM-powered honeypots into an emerging canonical model, identifying the common architectural patterns (e.g., filter/router logic, state management) that have rapidly evolved. \item We chart the progression of honeypot log analysis through four distinct phases of maturity, from simple data reduction to the modern goal of operationalizing intelligence with agents. \item Finally, we synthesize these findings into a forward-looking research roadmap, identifying high-impact directions such as the need for dynamic evaluation ecosystems and autonomous, self-improving feedback loops. \end{itemize} By providing these frameworks, our SoK offers a structured, multi-faceted understanding of the challenges, architectures, and future trajectory of LLM-powered honeypots, a contribution distinct from both the broad cybersecurity surveys and the pre-LLM deception literature.
+While Javadpour et al. provide a definitive look at the classic era of deception technology, our work provides the first systematic treatment of the LLM-driven era. \begin{itemize} \item We synthesize honeypot detection research into {four persistent fingerprinting vectors}.
+This framework delineates the capabilities LLM simulation can realistically advance versus those it fundamentally cannot address. \item We systematize the literature on LLM-powered honeypots by: defining an emerging {canonical honeypot architecture}; defining an {attack model trichotomy} (Tier 1: Scripted Bots, Tier 2: LLM-Agents, Tier 3: Humans) to understand honeypot requirements; introduce an {evaluation tetrad}---believability, fidelity, attacker cost, and defender cost---to enable rigorous comparative analysis and map it to the fingerprinting vectors; and characterizing the {``data desert''}, only having low-sophistication traffic and user tests hinders iterative development and obscures LLM efficacy. \item We {systematize honeypot log analysis}, charting the ``semantic leap'' from simple data reduction to the automated, agent-driven operationalization. \item Finally, we synthesize these findings into a forward-looking {research roadmap}, identifying high-impact directions such as the need for dynamic evaluation ecosystems and autonomous, self-improving feedback loops. \end{itemize} By providing these frameworks, our SoK offers a structured, multi-faceted understanding of the challenges, architectures, and future trajectory of LLM-powered honeypots, a contribution distinct from both the broad cybersecurity surveys and the pre-LLM deception literature.
+We acknowledge the relative immaturity of the LLM-honeypot field; however, we maintain that early systematization is an overall boon, even if a later SoK is warranted, as it provides self-reflection and a guiding light for research community organization and scientific progress.